FabianPlum/OmniTrax/docs/tutorial-tracking.md

 **OmniTrax - Tutorial : Tracking**
 ***

-**OmniTrax** is a deep learning-based interactive multi-animal tracking and pose-estimation tool.
-It combines Buffer-and-Recover tracking with
+**OmniTrax** is a deep learning-driven multi-animal tracking and pose-estimation tool.
-**Blender**'s internal **Motion Tracking** pipeline to streamline the annotation and analysis process of large video files with thousands of individuals.
-Integrating [DeepLabCut-Live](https://github.com/DeepLabCut/DeepLabCut-live) into this pipeline makes it possible to additionally run marker-less pose-estimation on arbitrary numbers of animals, leveraging the existing [DLC-Model-Zoo](https://www.mackenziemathislab.org/dlc-modelzoo), as well as our own custom [trained networks](trained_networks.md).
+It combines detection-based buffer-and-recover tracking with **Blender**'s internal **Motion Tracking** pipeline to streamline the annotation and analysis process of large video files with hundreds of individuals.
+Integrating [DeepLabCut-Live](https://github.com/DeepLabCut/DeepLabCut-live) into this pipeline makes it possible to additionally run marker-less pose-estimation on arbitrary numbers of animals, leveraging the existing [DLC-Model-Zoo](https://www.mackenziemathislab.org/dlc-modelzoo), as well as custom [trained networks](trained_networks.md).

 Alongside **OmniTrax** we offer a selection of [example video](example_footage.md) footage and [trained networks](trained_networks.md).
 To curate your own datasets, as well as train further custom networks, refer to the official [YOLO](https://github.com/AlexeyAB/darknet)